manedurphy/terraform-on-aws/README.md

     - Required Terraform version
     - List of required providers
     - Terraform backend for remote storage of state
+    - NOTE: The Terraform block can NOT reference variables or named objects, its values must be hard-coded

 ```terraform
 terraform {